pasan93/opengovui/README.md

 ### Styling
 - Edit `styles.css` to match your government's brand colours and styling preferences
-- FontAwesome 6.5.1 is included for icons
+- FontAwesome 6.5.1 is included for icons (CDN hosted)

 ## 📄 Licence